Skip to main content

 • Settings: settings for feedback, file uploads, and a link to the privacy policy.

-Assistant Interface
+Agent Interface

 Prompts

 Each prompt represents a specific instruction block that the model receives before processing the user's input.
-The assistant uses it to orient itself on what role to play, which information to prioritize, and what responses to generate.
+The agent uses it to orient itself on what role to play, which information to prioritize, and what responses to generate.

 • After creation, you can manage the prompt text and execution schedule.

-Assistant Prompts
+Agent Prompts

 Analysis

-Assistant Analysis
+Agent Analysis

 Evolution

-Assistant Evolution
+Agent Evolution

 Conversations

-Assistant Conversations
+Agent Conversations

 Feedback